-(1838, 's-Hertogenbosch / Den Bosch - 1916, same place) Fruit still life with a glass.
-A skillfully arranged composition consisting of apples and pears, a sliced apple and a walnut, with a square-shaped stone block.
-A green glass goblet with a branch laden with fruit immersed in it, scattered filet leaves in the foreground on the ground.
-Executed in the finely detailed style of the old masters, this artwork is a natural piece from the small but well-known oeuvre of the artist, who specialized in still lifes with flowers and fruit, and probably learned the skill from her father Willem Verbeet (1801-1887).
+(1838, 's-Hertogenbosch / Den Bosch - 1916, ibid.)
+Fruit still life with a glass.
+A skillfully organized composition consisting of apples and pears, a sliced apple and a walnut, with a square stone block.
+A green glass goblet with a fruit-laden branch immersed in it, scattered vine leaves in the foreground on the ground.
+Executed in the finely detailed style of the old masters, this work of art is a naturalistic piece from the small, well-known oeuvre of the artist, who specialized in still lifes with flowers and fruit, and likely learned the skill from her father Willem Verbeet (1801-1887).
 From 1854 to 1863, she exhibited several times in 's-Hertogenbosch, Amsterdam, The Hague, and Leeuwarden.
 Oil on mahogany panel.
 Signature and date: 1856.
 Dimensions: 39.5 cm x 31 cm.
-In a frame.
+Framed.

 Julius Scheurer